HP Pavilion & Spectre Repair Cost UK 2026: Screen, Battery & Keyboard Prices

 Is repairing a Pavilion or Spectre worth it?

-Almost always.
-A Pavilion is mid-range, and a £69.95 battery or a £129.95 screen returns a perfectly good machine for a fraction of a replacement, underwritten by the 27-month guarantee.
-The Spectre is premium — a current Spectre x360 16 is a four-figure machine, so even a £219.95 screen is far cheaper than a new one, and a repaired Spectre keeps its OLED panel and machined chassis intact.
-The honest exception is a board-level fault approaching the machine's value, which we diagnose free and weigh against the beyond-economical-repair threshold before you spend anything.
+Nearly always — and the answer changes by end of the range.
+A Pavilion is a mid-priced machine, so a £69.95 battery or a £129.95 screen hands you back a thoroughly usable laptop for a sliver of replacement cost, all sitting under the 27-month cover.
+A Spectre is in another bracket: a current Spectre x360 16 is a four-figure purchase, so even its £219.95 screen is far less than a new one, and a repair keeps the OLED panel and machined body the laptop was bought for.
+The one genuine caveat is a board-level fault closing in on what the machine is worth, which we run free and set against the beyond-economical-repair line before you part with anything.

-The 27-month guarantee on standard screen, battery and keyboard work — more than double the 12 months most independents offer — makes the economics even cleaner.
-Charging ports and DC jacks carry the 9-month connector tier; board-level and liquid-damage work carries 120 days, each tier matched honestly to the repair type rather than a blanket figure.
+The cover sharpens the maths further.
+Standard screen, battery and keyboard work runs for 27 months — over two years where most independents stop at twelve — while charging ports and DC jacks sit on the 9-month connector tier and board-level or liquid-damage work on 120 days, each window set to match the repair rather than a single blanket promise.

 Repairing your Pavilion or Spectre by post

-celltech is a UK-wide mail-in specialist, so you do not need to be in the Midlands.
-Book at /repair/laptop/hp, pack your HP tracked and insured via Royal Mail Special Delivery — a Spectre needs extra padding around the hinge and USB-C edges, a Pavilion 15 a rigid double box with corner foam — and we diagnose free, confirm the exact price, fit the OEM-grade part, test, and return it tracked and insured with your guarantee logged.
-Our HP laptop repair by post guide covers packing line by line.
+celltech runs UK-wide as a mail-in workshop, so the Midlands postcode is irrelevant to you.
+Book at /repair/laptop/hp and send the laptop tracked and insured by Royal Mail Special Delivery — give a Spectre extra padding around the hinge and the USB-C edges, and box a Pavilion 15 rigidly with corner foam.
+From there we handle it end to end: a free diagnosis, the exact figure confirmed, the OEM-grade part fitted and tested, and the machine sent home tracked and insured with the guarantee on record.
+Our HP laptop repair by post guide walks the packing through line by line.

 All HP laptop repairs

-This page covers the consumer range.
-For the full HP picture — Pavilion, ENVY, Spectre, EliteBook, ProBook, OMEN and Victus — see our HP laptop repair cost hub, and the focused screen replacement and battery replacement pages.
+This page is about the consumer range.
+For HP end to end — Pavilion, ENVY, Spectre, EliteBook, ProBook, OMEN and Victus — head to our HP laptop repair cost hub, or the focused screen replacement and battery replacement pages.

 Frequently asked questions